+Sredit: FALCO

-Credit: FALCO Copenhagenize Bar
+Copenhagenize Bar

 Designed for on-street cargobike parking, this innovative system operates by securing a bar to a cargobike without touching it.
 Newer versions will feature a built-in locking mechanism which can be operated by a swipe card for subscribers.

-The Copenhagenize Bar, by Cyclehoop/Copenhagenize Design Company Credit: Cyclehoop Single pole Below is a concept featuring a single pole with a hoop in the middle for a cable or D-lock, which could possibly be used in conjunction with a Motu parking bracket (see page above).
+The Copenhagenize Bar, by Cyclehoop/ Copenhagenize Design Company Single pole Below is a concept featuring a single pole with a hoop in the middle for a cable or D-lock, which could possibly be used in conjunction with a Motu parking bracket (see page 56, top right).
 These stands should be positioned 1.8m to 2m apart.
+Inclusive Trike Parking Stand